-NOTE: See the M86 Web Filter User Guide, M86 IR Web Filter User Guide, or the Web Filter portion of the M86 WFR User Guide for information about configuring and using the mobile mode options.
+NOTE: See the M86 Web Filter User Guide for M86 Mobile Security Client for information about configuring and using the mobile mode option.

 - 2. In the Listening Device frame, set the Device to "LAN1". - 3.
 In the Block Page Device frame: - If using the invisible mode, select "LAN2". - If using the router or firewall mode, select "LAN1".